Welcome Counsellors, Advisors and Educators

 For specific admission requirements, visit our Department of Computer Science website.

 All Arts & Science students are admitted to an admission category in their first year of study.
-Note that the “admission category” is not the same as the “program of study”.
+Note that the “admission category” is not the same as the “programs of study”.
 First year students complete a foundational first year before declaring a program of study (a combination of specialist/majors/minors) that they begin in second year.

 Year 2 admission to our Computer Science specialist, major, and minor and our Data Science specialist has become increasingly competitive.